travis-ci/docs-travis-ci-com/user/caching.md

   - BAR=2 FOO=1
 ```

-all three jobs will each use its own cache.
+each of the three jobs will use its own cache.

 ## Caches and read permissions